 For all these reasons, MGB is likely to become even more popular.

 For some patients it may well be.
 MGB is certainly quicker, the operative risks appear to be the same and it is a reversible procedure.
 Moreover, the weight-loss outcomes and health benefits are similar when compared with traditional Roux-en-Y bypass.
-The question as to whether long-term outcomes are better than standard gastric bypass remains to be seen.
-Whether long-term results will show a sustained advantage remains to be seen.